Azure/PyRIT/doc/contributing/tests.md

 Testing is an art to get right!
 But here are some best practices in terms of unit testing in PyRIT, and some potential concepts to familiarize yourself with as you're writing these tests.

 - Make a test that checks one thing and one thing only.
-- use `fixtures` generally, and specifically, if you're using something across classes, use `tests.mocks`.
+- use `fixtures` generally, and specifically, if you're using something across classes, use `unit.mocks` or `integration.mocks`.
 - Code coverage and functionality should be checked with unit tests.
 Although we have Notebooks that are run to check some integration, this should not be relied on for coverage.
 - `MagicMock` and `AsyncMock`: these are the preffered way to mock calls.
 - `with patch` is also acceptable to patch external calls.